 Clinical Pilates is a well-known treatment for relieving pain, increasing range of motion and maintaining mobility.
-The technique is also becoming a standard training element among world-class athletes, especially when combined with Physio Reservoir and physiotherapy care in Reservoir.
+The technique is also becoming a standard training element among world-class athletes, especially when combined with Chiropractic Care in Reservoir and physiotherapy care in Reservoir.
 Clinical Pilates classes are appropriate for alleviating dysfunction, assisting in rehabilitation and helping prevent injuries.

 The benefits of clinical Pilates are well-documented and being used to assist athletes at all levels of ability.
 It improves flexibility and helps prevent injuries.
 Clinical Pilates brings a greater awareness to athletes of their body and its position in space and time.

 The exercises strengthen the core and pelvic floor for increased balance, strength and stability, while providing greater muscle support for the spine.
 It’s effective for any type of sports activity, from triathlons to bowling.